davidwl/AppLaunchpad/docs/navigation-advanced.md

 ## Dynamically changeable paths

-In Luigi, you can make a navigation path dynamically changeable according to your needs.
+In AppLaunchpad, you can make a navigation path dynamically changeable according to your needs.
 This is accomplished by defining dynamic parameters within the **pathSegement** or **viewUrl** navigation paths.

 ### Dynamic path parameters
 Instead of a static value for your **pathSegment**, you can add a colon to this value to make it act as a parameter.
-This tells Luigi to accept any value for this **pathSegment**.
+This tells AppLaunchpad to accept any value for this **pathSegment**.

 In this example, a sample path parameter called `:userId` is defined: